futoin/specs/draft/ftn3_iface_definition.md

 ## 1.1.
 Peer-to-peer communication

-There is invoker and executor side.
+There is Invoker and Executor side.
 Both can be implemented in scope of single process, different processes or different machines across network.

 Multi-peer communication is assumed to be a higher level concept on top of